namefreezers/Software-Engineering-School-5.0-weather-api/README.md

   And then `Scheduler` sends current-minute-batches (hourly and daily) using common TCP/TSL connection per batch.
 - **Multiple Weather Data Sources for Redundancy:** The app integrates with external weather APIs (WeatherAPI.com and OpenWeatherMap) to have it backed up for the case, when one is out of order.
-- **Weather data caching:** To not overload third-party weather api endpoints, Redis cache is used to store weather cache per each city. `5 minutes` cache timeout is set as default value.
+- **Weather data caching with Redis:** To not overload third-party weather api endpoints, Redis cache is used to store weather cache per each city. `5 minutes` cache timeout is set as default value.
+Also, it improves response time for `weather/` endpoint for recurring requests significantly.
 - **PostgreSQL Database:** Subscription data is persistent between launches.
 All operations are atomic. `Api` service reads/writes subscription data atomically. `Scheduler` service only reads data in batches also atomically.
-- **Email Confirmation:** Subscription uses a double opt-in process – users receive a confirmation email with a link to activate their subscription.
-An unsubscription link is also provided in notification emails to allow users to opt out easily.
+  - DB `UNIQUE` constraint backs the `/subscribe` api endpoint, checking uniqueness of new subscriptions which is needed for `409 Conflict` case
+  - DB indexes on `hourly` and `daily` subscriptions help to optimize regular DB-search requests in `Scheduler` service, which sends regular email updates.
 - **Tech Stack:** Written in Go, using the Gin framework for the API.
-Data is stored in PostgreSQL, Redis is used for caching weather data, and emails are sent via SMTP.
+Data is stored in PostgreSQL (initial migrations are made with `golang-migrate` one-off docker container), Redis is used for caching weather data, and emails are sent via SMTP.
 A background scheduler (in Go) handles periodic email dispatch.
 CI is set up with GitHub Actions for testing on each push.

 ## Current Architecture Components Diagram: